 We talk to our customers and listen to their feedback on a daily basis.
 We engage with our partners and advisors to adjust and pivot our approach and strategy.
 We build our product to create those magical experiences.
 Our singular goal is for our customers to be certain that the investment they make into Zylo is a solid one and they can’t imagine conducting their business without it.

 Building Trust is Equally Important to Building Value

 In both of these scenarios, it all comes back to one foundational component, value.
 The definition is different based on the factors outlined, but behavior as a result of engaging in an activity you consider valuable is the same, you’ll be back for more.
 My goal is to build value for our customers into our platform.
-We do that in 2 ways.
-First, we put a constant focus on our quality & stability to ensure we’ve build something you can trust.
+We do that in two ways.
+First, we put a constant focus on our quality & stability to ensure we’ve built something you can trust.
 Second, we listen.
-There is an artform to listening and then responding with new features, products or services that meet the needs of what we are hearing in a way that scales across our platform.
-We continue to work to master that artform, and I’d love for you to share your ideas with me to put us to work and drive more and more value from the Zylo platform.
+There is an artform to listening and then responding with new features, products, or services that meet the needs of what we are hearing in a way that scales across our platform.
+We continue to work to master that art form, and I’d love for you to share your ideas with me to put us to work and drive more and more value from the Zylo platform.

 Oh, back to the restaurant.
 It is called Festiva, and I highly recommend it to anyone.
 On the way out we were literally thanked by just about everyone that worked there and invited to come back.
 It was the icing on the cake, and you can bet we’ll be back for more!

 In 2016, we launched Zylo with the mission to help organizations...

 Today, we’re excited to unveil our partnership with Workday and our...

 Think about software acquisition just 10 to 15 years ago, when...